Sleep Apnea: Symptoms, Causes, and Treatments

 Both tests assess your heart rate, breathing patterns, and blood oxygen levels while you sleep.
 Nocturnal polysomnography tests also look at brain activity as well as arm and leg movements while you sleep.

 Obstructive sleep apnea is caused by upper airway collapse while you sleep.
-According to the Mayo Clinic, the airway collapses when the tongue and soft palate muscles in your throat relax too much.
+According to the Mayo Clinic, the airway collapses in obstructive sleep apnea when the tongue and soft palate muscles in your throat relax.

 One report indicates that the airway collapse is more likely if your airway is narrow.
 Narrow airways can be caused by: